g-ab/g-ab/README.md

 Hey weirdos!,

 I’m a human interested in art stuff, music and the internet.
-<br>Typography nerd 🤓 and software designer.
+<br>Typography and design systems nerd 🤓.

 See you in the cyberspace